the operate pillar

 Can I downgrade if my volume isn't there yet?

 Yes.
 Plans flex monthly.
-Start on Pro at $199/mo, upgrade when your tenant count or audit-log retention requirement makes it the right fit.
+Start on Pro ($199 a month), upgrade when your tenant count, audit-log retention, BYOK, or SAML requirement makes it the right fit.
 We'd rather have you on the right plan than churn off the wrong one.

 What if your servers go down or I lose network access?

 Your agents keep working.
-The 4 local-mode tools (deny_local_encrypt, deny_local_decrypt, deny_local_create_decoy, deny_local_shamir_split) run entirely on the agent's host machine using the same AES-256-CTR + scrypt + XOR primitive.
+The 3 local-mode tools (deny_local_encrypt, deny_local_decrypt, deny_local_create_decoy) run entirely on the agent's host machine using the same AES-256-CTR + Argon2id + XOR primitive.
 No HTTP request, no API key required.
 Vault sync pauses, but encryption and decryption continue uninterrupted.
-Dead man's switches fail closed by design.

 Is the cryptography audited?

 An independent audit is on the roadmap; results will be published in full when complete.
-In the meantime: the SDK source is Apache 2.0 and the application layer is AGPL-3.0 (read both), the construction is described in the whitepaper, and the test-vector suite at /verify covers 22 cross-language constant-time correctness checks.
+In the meantime: the SDK source is Apache 2.0 and the application layer is AGPL-3.0 (read both), the construction is described in the whitepaper, and the suite at /verify runs 22 in-browser checks across eight categories (statistical indistinguishability, ciphertext invariance, length independence, cross-implementation, KAT vectors, fuzz rounds, security properties, multiple deniable messages).
 Don't trust us.
 Verify.

 How do I integrate?

 Two paths.
-Path A: drop the MCP server into your agent runtime config (5-line JSON, shown above), and your agent gets 11 callable tools.
+Path A: drop the MCP server into your agent runtime config (5-line JSON, shown above), and your agent gets 10 callable tools.
 Path B: npm install deny-sh or pip install deny-sh for direct SDK calls.
-Most teams use both: MCP for the agent surface, SDK for the platform plumbing around it.
+The intended pattern is both: MCP for the agent surface, SDK for the platform plumbing around it.

 Can I run this on my own infrastructure?